-The bridge is a simple concrete arch structure.
-It contains a heavily built main arch, and large reinforced wing walls.
+Built as a simple concrete arch, the bridge contains a heavily built main arch, and large reinforced wing walls.

 It also appears to be in immaculate condition.
 Normally, arches would have significant scour on the base.
 However, this arch does not appear to have any.